 - Attention Message

-The UNICEF Schools Project, run by the Warwick UNICEF on Campus Society, create and hold interactive workshops in primary schools educating young children about the world's most pressing issues.
+The UNICEF Schools Project was founded by the Warwick UNICEF on Campus Society to educate local primary school children about the world's most pressing issues.

 - Block 1 Header

 - Block 1 text

 As a volunteer in the schools project, you will create and hold interactive workshops in primary schools in the local area.